bobdry/illus/comics.md

         <div class="col-12 col-lg-6 order-last order-lg-first">
         <h3>Issues</h3>
           <p>
             Signed and bagged issues of Ice in the Shadows <span style="font-size: 1.75rem;">#1</span> are now available.
-Yes, you can always read it for free on the Web, but the feel of the print issue is really nice.
+Yes, you can always read it on the Web for free, but the feel of the print issue is really nice.
           </p>
           <p>
             <a href="#order-form" class="order-form-drops">Order